JeffFessler/book-la-demo/README.md

 in the
 [Julia language](https://julialang.org/)
 to accompany the book
-"Matrix Methods and Applications:
-Algorithms for
+"Linear Algebra for
-Data Science, Machine Learning and Signal Processing" by Jeff Fessler and Raj Nadakuditi of the University of Michigan.
+Data Science, Machine Learning and Signal Processing" (formerly known as "Matrix Methods and Applications") by Jeff Fessler and Raj Nadakuditi of the University of Michigan.